rpalsaxena/Identify-Fraud-from-Enron-Dataset/README.md

 # > Algorithm Tuning
 I have used sklearn's GridSearchCV() to tune all my algorithms and tested my results using our test_classifier().
 After Tuning, I am getting best results from GaussianNB classifier.

-Tuning an algorithm is important step because different functions and initial settings can have a effect on its performance.
+Tuning an algorithm is an important step because different functions and initial settings can have an effect on its performance.
 In some cases, such as selecting a wrong parameters for algorithms, it can reult in algorithm overfit.

 # > Validation Strategy